 Materials

 The English ANEW (Bradley & Lang, 1999) norms were used to create the stimuli for this study, in an effort to replicate Jasmin and Casasanto (2012) experiments, and 2743 words were selected for this experiment.
-Pseudowords were selected from Appendix E of the supplementary materials presented from the QWERTY publication.
-These words were coded as described below for RSA, finger and hand switches, word length, and letter frequency.
+Pseudowords were selected from Appendix E of the supplementary materials presented from the QWERTY publication (Jasmin & Casasanto, 2012).
+These XXXX words were coded as described below for RSA, finger and hand switches, word length, and letter frequency.
 Average word length was 4.75 (SD = 1.47; range = 3 - 13).
 All materials, data, and the Rmarkdown document that created this manuscript are available at our Open Science Foundation (OSF) page: https://osf.io/zs2qj/.

 Coding